-Interview With Stephanie Summers-Mayer
+Donkey Rescue: Interview With Stephanie Summers-Mayer

 I spoke with Stephanie Summers-Mayer, who is a lifelong lover and rescuer of animals.
-She is working with Peaceful Valley Donkey Rescue now, but she doesn’t limit her animal advocacy to donkeys.
+She is working with Peaceful Valley Donkey Rescue now, but she doesn’t limit her animal advocacy to donkey rescue.
 Read on to hear what she says about her background, what she is doing now, her thoughts on animals, and her visions for the future.

-Stephanie Loved Animals As A Child
+Stephanie Loved Animals as a Child

-Stephanie with a dog. https://www.facebook.com/StephanieSummersTV/photos/pb.100059881396281.-2207520000/2952236721525577/?type=3https://www.facebook.com/StephanieSummersTV/photos/pb.100059881396281.-2207520000/2952236721525577/?type=3
+Stephanie with a Dog.https://www.facebook.com/StephanieSummersTV/photos/pb.100059881396281.-2207520000/2952236721525577/?type=3

 I have a background in animal rescue since I was a teenager working with dogs and cats, and I always knew that somewhere in life I wanted to be able to do more for animals.